keboola/connection-docs/overview/index.md

 (or Scheduler) component which allows everything to be fully automated.
 Orchestrator enables to run any component (for example, data extraction) in specified intervals or at specified times of the day.

+## Keboola Support
+When working with KBC, you are never on your own and there are multiple [ways to obtain support](/management/support/) from us.
+To solve your problem or to gain context, our support staff may join your project when requested.

 ## Other Commonly Used Terms
 This section explains a few terms that are often used throughout these documentation pages.